picosh/docs/posts/ops.md

 # Contact and Support

-Email us at hello@pico.sh with any questions.
+Email us at [hello@pico.sh](mailto:hello@pico.sh) with any questions.

 # Acknowledgments

-In particular we would like to thank:
+In particular we would like to thank the following communities:

-- The charm.sh community
+- charm.sh
-- The golang community
+- golang
-- The postgresql community
+- postgresql
-- The caddy community
+- caddy
+- omg.lol
+- bearblog